codefresh-contrib/ruby-on-rails-sample-app/README.md

 A branch called `remotes/orgin/foo-bar` can be checked out using `git checkout foo-bar`.

-Next, copy the contents of the `Gemfile` and use
+Next, copy the contents of the `Gemfile` using a text editor and then use

 ```
 $ git checkout chapter-branch-name
 ```

 to check out the chapter branch.
-Finally, copy the `Gemfile` and run
+Finally, copy the contents into the `Gemfile` and run

 ```
 $ bundle update
 ```

+At this point, the branch should be working.
+(You have to copy the `Gemfile` contents because it's incredibly hard to keep all branches up-to-date, so only the main one is guaranteed to be current.)

 For more information, see the
 [*Ruby on Rails Tutorial* book](http://www.railstutorial.org/book).